 It’s October, my favorite month in the kitchen and in the great outdoors.
-Let’s see… the past few days I’ve made apple butter from the fruits of our front yard orchard, begun to cure winter squash from our garden, and roasted the last of the garden’s plum tomatoes for this awesome tomato jam.
+First, in the kitchen: I’ve made apple butter from the fruits of our front yard orchard, begun to cure winter squash from our garden, and roasted the last of the garden’s plum tomatoes for this awesome tomato jam.

 Now, I’m ready to get out and see some blazing fall color and run through a corn maze or two.
 Care to join me?
 Here are a whole bunch of ways to celebrate spooky, tasty autumn in the Pacific Northwest.

-Hood River Harvest Fest (October 11-13, 2019) is a classic fall festival that takes place right on the waterfront overlooking the Columbia River.
+Hood River Harvest Fest (October 15-17, 2021) is a classic fall festival that takes place right on the waterfront overlooking the Columbia River.
 Sample local apples, craft brews, wine, cider and artisan cheeses.
 Browse booths filled with local art and crafts.
 Enjoy live music and plenty of games and activities for the whole family.
 Kids will love bouncy houses, face painting, and the petting zoo.
-Admission is $6 daily for adults, $3 seniors and military, kids 12 and under FREE.
+Admission is $10, with proof of vaccination or a negative Covid test required for those age 12 and up.
 See our trip guide to Hood River for place to stay and harvest stops.